 - AQAS (Germany).

-In 2012 U. S. National Committee on Foreign Medical Education and Accreditation (NCFMEA) performed a review which proved that standards and processes used to accredit medical schools in Poland are comparable to those used to accredit medical schools in U.S.
+In 2012 U. S. National Committee on Foreign Medical Education and Accreditation (NCFMEA) performed a review which proved that standards and processes used to accredit medical schools in Poland are comparable to those used to accredit medical schools in U.S. That decision was validated in 2017, as an outcome of the subsequent evaluation procedure.

 FORMAL CONSEQUENCESIn case of outstanding assessment the basic organisational unit of HEI may be awarded with state budget subsidy (for three years) for the promotion of quality.
-Positive assessment confirms that given programme or unit meets all requirements set by PKA.
+Positive assessment confirms that given programme or unit meets all requirements set by the PKA.
 Conditional assessment means that PKA sees some weaknesses which do not allow to award positive assessment but they are not of so high importance to justify awarding a negative assessment.
 In such cases a follow – up procedure (usually in a following academic year).